 The term phase state (or simply phase) encompasses a number of widely known dissociative phenomena, many of which are referred to by various terms, such as astral travel or out-of-body experience.
 This concept also includes the more pragmatic term lucid dreaming, but is not limited to the sense and form implied by that expression.
-Hence, the term phase has been introduced to ease the study of phenomena bevond habitual - and often inaccuratethat exist and stereotypes. associations The term out-of-body experience is accurate to the extent that it describes the sensation felt by experiencing the phase person a phenomenon.
+Hence, the term phase has been introduced to ease the study of phenomena that exist beyond habitual and often inaccurateterm associations and stereotypes.
+The out-of-body experience is accurate to the extent that it describes the sensation felt by a person experiencing the phenomenon.